-Some say that Hell is a place where a person who rejects God's free pardon for sin is annihilated.
+Some say that Hell is where a person who rejects God's free pardon for sin is annihilated.
 The word annihilation means "to reduce to utter ruin or nonexistence; to destroy utterly."
-Three times in the passage above, though, Jesus used the same Greek word to describe the bliss of His followers, i.e., the word aiōnios, which means "Eternal, perpetual.
+Twice in the passage above, Jesus used the same Greek word to describe eternal fire and eternal punishment (vv.
+41 & 46), and once to describe the eternal bliss of His followers (v.
+46).
+The Greek word aiōnios means "Eternal, perpetual.
 When referring to eternal life, it means the life which is God's and, hence, not affected by the limitation of time."
 That does not sound like annihilation.
-It is the clear teaching of Jesus that someone who rejects the gospel and continues in his sin, at the end of his life, will suffer eternal punishment.
+It is the clear teaching of Jesus that someone who rejects the Gospel and continues in his sin will suffer eternal punishment at the end of his life.